antfu/nuxt-mcp/packages/nuxt-mcp/README.md

 MCP server helping models to understand your Nuxt app better.

 > [!IMPORTANT]
 > Experimental.
-Not ready for production.
+Use with caution.

 ```ts
 // nuxt.config.ts